 Art.
 8

-(NAME OF THE LING) members are the people interested in learning and practicing the Dzogchen Teaching who apply for becoming members of the Ling and concurrently to become members of the Gar to which the Ling is affiliated and of the International Dzogchen Community, in compliance with the guidelines stated in the Membership Regulations and whose membership is accepted through a deliberation of the International Gakyil.
+(NAME OF THE LING) members are the people interested in learning and practicing the Dzogchen Teaching who apply for becoming members of the Ling and concurrently to become members of the Gar to which the Ling is affiliated and of the International Dzogchen Community, in compliance with the guidelines stated in the Membership Regulations and whose membership is not considered to be invalidated by restrictions other than those listed in the Membership Regulations.

-All the members of the Ling become automatically members of the Gar to which the Ling is affiliated and of the IDC.
+All the members of the Ling become automatically members of the Gar to which the Ling is affiliated and of the IDC, by paying a comprehensive membership fee which includes the membership fee of the Ling, that of the Gar and that of the IDC.
 They must abide by the rules of the International Statute, the rules of the Gar statute, the rules of this Statute and all subsidiary documents available at the Association’s Headquarters.

 Any member of ..NAME OF THE LING.. is also automatically member of the IDC and has, within the IDC, the same rights of all the other members, including the right of vote at the IDC General Assembly.
 Any member of the Ling is also automatically member of the Gar to which the Ling is affiliated and has, within the Gar , the same rights of all the other members, including the right of vote at the Gar General Assembly.

-All members of IDC who are not direct members of …NAME OF THE LING… have the same rights to participate to the Ling activities but do not have the right of vote at the General Assembly of the Ling.
+All members of IDC who are not direct members of …NAME OF THE LING… have the same rights to participate in the Ling activities but do not have the right of vote at the General Assembly of the Ling.

 Art.
 9

-The percentage of the membership fee to be respectively allocated to the IDC, to the Gar and to the Ling will be defined by the International Gakyil of the IDC in consultation with the Gakyils of the Gar and the Ling.
+The percentage of the membership fee paid annually by a member, which includes the membership fees of the Ling, of the Gar and of IDC, to be allocated to the Ling and the modality of the payment will be defined by the International Gakyil of the IDC in consultation with the Gakyils of the Gar and the Ling.

+.

 Art.
 10